EYFS - Nursery and Reception!

 We have plenty of fun, whilst learning lots, inside and outside.

-Have a look at what we have been doing.
+Have a look at what we have been doing in school.

 Our outside classroom is a busy place!
-Outside water play is great fun and we have been moving water using guttering and investigating how to move different objects around!
-The mud kitchen is also very popular, but we need to remember to wear wellies and an apron!
-We have lots of different things in our Tuff Spots and are really excited about our new hollow building blocks that the PTFA bought for us!
-Thank you!
+Outside water play is great fun and we love investigating how it can move!
+The mud kitchen and digging area are also very popular, but we need to remember to wear wellies and an apron!
+We have lots of different things in our Tuff Spots and make great constructions with our hollow blocks and other resources.